 - Want to be presented with solutions – not empty talk.

 Customer service email templates can be used to fulfill each of these desires efficiently – as long as you use them thoughtfully.
-Treat them as a starting point to help you respond to customers faster, but make sure your email templates are clear and professional, and that you’re optimizing them to provide fast, personalized service.
+Treat them as a starting point to help you respond to customers faster, but make sure your email templates are clear and professional, that they are well written, and that you’re optimizing them to provide fast, personalized service.

 Ready to get started?
 Below, you’ll find 15 different customer service email templates to test, arranged by group.
 Pick and choose the ones that are most relevant to your business, then customize them to your specific needs.
 Make sure you choose an appropriate email sign-off, too.